sensu/sensu-ruby-runtime/README.md

 # Sensu 2.0 Ruby Runtime Asset Prototype

-This is an experimental/prototype attempt at building a [Sensu 2.0 Asset][assets] containing a portable Ruby runtime, based on the excellent [ruby-install project by postmodern][ruby-install].
+This is an experimental/prototype attempt at building a [Sensu 2.0 Asset][sensu-assets] containing a portable Ruby runtime, based on the excellent [ruby-install project by postmodern][ruby-install].

 [sensu-assets]: https://docs.sensu.io/sensu-core/2.0/reference/assets/